Vasyl Slipak: Student years

-In three months, Vasyl managed to prepare "The Passion of Matthew", "The Passion of John" by J. S. Bach, and cantatas by G. F. Handel for the finished program.
-He performed German, and French songs, and Italian arias in the original language.
-At the 10th International Oratorio and Song Contest "Grand Prix France Telecom" (1994) in Clermont-Ferrand (France), he was the only contestant who sang his native songs arranged by L. Revutskyi and M. Lysenko.
-Won the Grand Prix and the Grand Prix of audience sympathy.
-The debut in Clermont-Ferrand was a real sensation.
-A successful performance at the competition and auditions with famous specialists of the Paris Academy turned out to be decisive in the creative destiny of the young singer, because this confirmed the originality of his voice.
-And the controversy in the "alma mater" has been stopped to a certain extent: is it worth singing both countertenor and baritone at the same time.
+Within a three-month period, Vasyl prepared a concert programme that included The Passion according to St Matthew and The Passion according to St John by Johann Sebastian Bach, as well as cantatas by George Frideric Handel.
+He also performed German and French songs and Italian arias in their original languages.

+At the 10th International Oratorio and Song Contest “Grand Prix France Telecom” (1994) in Clermont-Ferrand, France, he was the only participant to perform songs from his native repertoire, arranged by Levko Revutskyi and Mykola Lysenko.
+He was awarded the Grand Prix and the Audience Prize.

+His performance at the competition, together with subsequent auditions with specialists from the Paris Conservatoire, marked an important stage in his early career and contributed to discussions regarding his vocal range, including his performance as both a countertenor and a baritone.

 Vasyl Slipak was given the right to present his program in Paris.
 In 1994, the young baritone gave a solo concert at the Vichy Opera (France) — a concert of works of Ukrainian folk music.

 As part of the Fifth International Ukrainian Music Festival "Kyiv Music Fest'94", on 3 October 1994, in the hall of the House of Scientists of the National Academy of Sciences of Ukraine, accompanied by the chamber orchestra "ARCHI" (conductor - Ihor Andriyevsky), O. Kozarenko's chamber cantata "Pierro's Dead Loop" was performed.
 The audience called V.Slipak for an encore, which was the first time at a concert of modern chamber music.

 On 15 April 1995, in Odesa at the forty-eight-hour musical marathon of the First International Festival of Contemporary Art "Two Days and Two Nights of New Music" in the presence of the president of the festival, Professor Bernhard Wolff, one of the recognized leaders of "new music", vice-rector of the Higher School of music in Freiburg (Germany), performed O. Kozarenko's cantata "Pierro is dying."
 Success was repeated, as in Lviv.
 The cantata was played twice.

 In April 1995, he took part in the television program "Classic Premier", the filming took place in the National Palace of Arts "Ukraine".
 He performed Cherubino's arioso from Wolfgang Amadeus Mozart's opera "The Marriage of Figaro" accompanied by the honored academic symphony orchestra of the National Radio Company of Ukraine, conducted by Volodymyr Sirenko.

 In 1995, he participated in the V International Festival of Concert Art in Žilina (Slovakia), where he performed a program of baroque arias accompanied by the harpsichord.
 The performance concert lasted an hour, during which eleven works were performed.